abtinmbm/FBLA2024/README.md

 - HTML, CSS, and Tailwind CSS ensure sleek aesthetics and responsiveness.
 - Fast and relevant search results are provided by Fuse.js.
 - Smooth interactivity is achieved with jQuery.
+- Deployed and hosted for free using [pythonanywhere](pythonanywhere.com)